rudolfdobias/Firefly.DependencyInjection/README.md

 ### Registering services from other Assemblies

 It's fully possible to include another assembly.
 All these assemblies will be scanned for `[Register*]` attributes.
+> [!IMPORTANT]
-#### ⚠ Referencing an assembly is needed if you want to register services from another project in your solution.
+> Referencing an assembly is needed if you want to register services from another project in your solution.

 ```csharp
 services.AddFireflyServiceRegistration(builder => {